-Note: If your web browser does not open on the firmware upgrade page, clear your browser history and re-open the Horus page by Double Clicking on the "Horus in Maintenance Mode" entry in MT Discovery.
+Note: If your web browser does not open on the firmware upgrade page, clear your browser history and re-open the Horus page by Double Clicking on the "Horus in Maintenance Mode" entry in MT Discovery or ANEMAN.
 Note: Do not perform a Firmware upgrade if you plan to install Pyramix v8 simultaneously.
 Proceed only with one at a time.

-- 8) Click on "Select File" and choose the file (.bin) that you have previously unzipped on your disk - 9) Click on "Update Device" (after a while, you will see some messages on the TFT screen).
+- 8) Click on "Select File" and choose the file (.horus) that you have previously unzipped on your disk - 9) Click on "Update Device" (after a while, you will see some messages on the TFT screen).

 Warning: During update do not update your browser (refresh), until the process is completed.
 The Firmware update should take from 3 to 5 minutes.

-You can see progress indicated at the bottom of your Browser Page and on the Horus screen
+You can see progress indicated at the bottom of your Browser Page and on the Horus screen www.merging.com/horus